anvaka/ngraph/README.md

 # Building your own modules

-This repositry has multiple examples how to build your own module which suits your needs best:
+This repository has multiple examples how to build your own module which suits your needs best:

 * [Rendering graphs with PIXI.js](https://github.com/anvaka/ngraph/tree/master/examples/pixi.js)